 We come next to the doctrine of the intellect which ibn Sina has elaborated in great detail.
-He has taken over in his doctrine the theory of the development of human intellect announced by Aristotle very briefly and rationscurely and then elaborated by Alexander of Aphrodisias and later by Fārābi.
-But he has added quite new and original interpretations of his or The doctrine, in brief, distinguishes between a potential intellect in man a an active intellect outside man, through the influence and guidance of wh the former develops and matures.
-Basically, the problem is that of the original former develops and it is explained on the assumption of a supra-hum transcendent intellect which, when the human intellect is ready, bestoknowledge upon it.
+He has taken over in his doctrine the theory of the development of human intellect announced by Aristotle very briefly and rather obscurely and then elaborated by Alexander of Aphrodisias and later by al-Fārābi.
+But he has added quite new and original interpretations of his own.
+The doctrine, in brief, distinguishes between a potential intellect in man and an active intellect outside man, through the influence and guidance of which the former develops and matures.
+Basically, the problem is that of the origin of human cognition and it is explained on the assumption of a supra-human transcendent intellect which, when the human intellect is ready, bestows knowledge upon it.

-As against Alexander, al-Fārābi, and probably Aristotle, ibn Sīna holds the potential intellect in man is an indivisible, immaterial, and indestructi substance although it is generated at a definite time and as something person to each individual.
-This has important religious consequences, for, where according to al-Fārābi only men of developed intellect survive and oth perish for ever at death, ibn Sīna holds the immortality of all human son (According to Alexander of Aphrodisias, even the actualized intellect is periable so that no soul is immortal.)
-The immateriality of the intellect is prov by ibn Sīna in an unprecedented, elaborate, and scholastic manner, the baidea being that ideas or "forms," being indivisible, cannot be said to localized in any material organ.
+As against Alexander, al-Fārābi, and probably Aristotle, ibn Sīna holds that the potential intellect in man is an indivisible, immaterial, and indestructible substance although it is generated at a definite time and as something personal to each individual.
+This has important religious consequences, for, whereas according to al-Fārābi only men of developed intellect survive and others perish for ever at death, ibn Sīna holds the immortality of all human souls.
+(According to Alexander of Aphrodisias, even the actualized intellect is perishable so that no soul is immortal.)
+The immateriality of the intellect is proved by ibn Sīna in an unprecedented, elaborate, and scholastic manner, the basic idea being that ideas or "forms," being indivisible, cannot be said to be localized in any material organ.

-But it is in his account of the intellectual operation and the manner of t acquisition of knowledge that the most original aspect of his doctrine of t intellect lies.
-Whereas, according to the Peripatetic doctrine, accepted by Fārābi, the universal, which is the object of the intellective act, is abstract from the particulars of sense-experience, for ibn Sīna it issues directly from the particulars of sense-experience, for ibn Sīna it issues directly from the particulars of sense-experience, for ibn Sīna it issues directly from the particulars of sense-experience, for ibn Sīna it issues directly from the particulars of sense-experience, for ibn Sīna it issues directly from the particulars of sense-experience, for ibn Sīna it issues directly from the particular of sense-experience, for ibn Sīna it issues directly from the particular of sense-experience, for ibn Sīna it issues directly from the particular of sense-experience, for ibn Sīna it issues directly from the particular of sense-experience, for ibn Sīna it issues directly from the particular of the parti the active intellect.
-The Peripatetic tradition has given the following account of the rise of the universal from perceptual experience: First, we percei several similar individuals; these are stored up in memory and after t constant operation the light of the active intellect "shines" upon them that the essential nature common to all the particulars emerges from the This theory is neither nominalistic nor realistic: it does say that the univeris more than what the instances of experience have given to the mind, h it holds that the universal lies somehow in these instances.
-For ibn Sina, t universal cannot emerge from the images of sense because it does not lie the Further, as we have seen already, the essence, according to ibn Sina, is r really a universal: it only behaves as such when it is in our minds.
-Besides, amount of particular instances would actually suffice to produce the univeressence which is applicable to infinite instances.
-He, therefore, declares that t task of our minds is to "consider" and reflect upon the particulars of sens experience.
-This activity prepares the mind for the reception of the (univers essence from the active intellect by an act of direct intuition.
-The percepti of the universal form, then, is a unique movement of the intellective so not reducible to our perceiving the particulars either singly or totally a finding the common essence among them, for if so, it would be only a spurious kind of universal.
+But it is in his account of the intellectual operation and the manner of the acquisition of knowledge that the most original aspect of his doctrine of the intellect lies.
+Whereas, according to the Peripatetic doctrine, accepted by al-Fārābi, the universal, which is the object of the intellective act, is abstracted from the particulars of sense-experience, for ibn Sina it issues directly from the active intellect.
+The Peripatetic tradition has given the following account of the rise of the universal from perceptual experience: First, we perceive several similar individuals; these are stored up in memory and after this constant operation the light of the active intellect "shines" upon them so that the essential nature common to all the particulars emerges from them.
+This theory is neither nominalistic nor realistic: it does say that the universal is more than what the instances of experience have given to the mind, but it holds that the universal lies somehow in these instances.
+For ibn Sina, the universal cannot emerge from the images of sense because it does not lie there.
+Further, as we have seen already, the essence, according to ibn Sina, is not really a universal: it only behaves as such when it is in our minds.
+Besides. no amount of particular instances would actually suffice to produce the universal essence which is applicable to infinite instances.
+He, therefore, declares that the task of our minds is to "consider" and reflect upon the particulars of senseexperience.
+This activity prepares the mind for the reception of the (universal) essence from the active intellect by an act of direct intuition.
+The perception of the universal form, then, is a unique movement of the intellective soul, not reducible to our perceiving the particulars either singly or totally and finding the common essence among them, for if so, it would be only a spurious kind of universal.